angarsky/diveintopython/learn/modules.md

 ## How to Create a Module in Python

-Python modules are code blocks that can be easily imported and used in other Python programs.
-They can save you time by avoiding repetitive coding.
-There are a couple of ways to create modules in Python:
+There are a couple of ways to **make a module in Python**:

-1. **Create a separate .py file:** You can create a separate .py file that contains the code you want to use as a module.
+1. **Create a separate .py file:** You can create a separate `.py` file that contains the code you want to use as a module.
 Here's an example:

 ```python
 ### my_module.py